Leco language: Use and description

 Some speakers were relocated by van de Kerke (1994–97).
 These speakers, mostly men, were older than 50 years and had not habitually used the language since a long time before that.
 Van de Kerke relates that the speakers do not feel sufficiently secure to conduct a conversation spontaneously in Leco.

-Linguistic description

 Phonology

 In regard to the phonology of Leco, one can point out the following (based on van de Kerke, 2009: 289–291).

-Leco has six vowel phonemes: /a/, /e/, /i/, /o/, /u/ and /è/.
-The opposition among the first five vowels is distinguished in the data, but the opposition between /e/ and /è/ is found only in a limited number of words, as for example pele 'balsa' and pèlè 'name of plant'.
+Leco has six vowel phonemes: /a/, /e/, /i/, /o/, /u/ and /ɨ/.
+The opposition among the first five vowels is distinguished in the data, but the opposition between /e/ and /ɨ/ is found only in a limited number of words, as for example pele 'balsa' and pèlè 'name of plant'.